Director leaving Nebraska Department of Transportation post

-Kyle Schneweis is stepping down as director of the Nebraska Department of Transportation after five and a half years.
+Kyle Schneweis is stepping down as director of the Nebraska Department of Transportation after 5 1/2 years.

 Gov. Pete Ricketts saluted Schneweis for "outstanding work setting a vision for the agency," pointing to his work "putting the state on the road to completing our expressway system (and) rebuilding after last year's floods."